colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

 ### December 2014
-Around the middle of the month is when I really hit my biggest win, which was discovering The Odin Project curriculum.
+This month is where I really hit my biggest win, which was discovering The Odin Project curriculum.
 Prior to this, I had NO idea where to go with my learning, and was discouraged at my lack of money to put towards joining a boot camp.